Leonardus

 The following GitLab features are used:

-• Issues & Incidents for planning
+• Issues, Incidents and Issue Boards for planning

 • CI/CD Pipelines